KyleAnthonyHay/Leetcode-Solutions/Easy/Trees/DepthFirstSearch/Description.md

 The algorithm then iterates through every child on that currently visited node. `"for child in self.children:"` On each child node, it calls the same DFS algorithm on that node.
 This results in a recursive call on a nodes `child`, then the `grandchild`, then the `greatgrandchild` and so on.<br>

 This results in a DFS.
-Alos keep in mind that the base case is:
+Also, keep in mind that the base case is:

 ```py
 for child in self.children:
 ```

-if the child has no children the the for loop is not excecuted.
+if the child node has no children the the for loop is not excecuted.

 ### Note